-First of all, with regard to the opportunity to ensure full transparency on the timeliness, completeness and usability of the pre-board meeting information package, providing timely indications on the compliance with the deadlines deemed appropriate for the submission of the documents, the Board of Directors noted that, as better described in paragraph 4.3 above, the transmission of the documents required for the discussion of the items on the agenda of the Board of Directors' meetings is carried out by the Secretary of the Board of Directors, who sends the documents reasonably in advance of the date of the meetings and, generally, in compliance with the deadlines identified as adequate, also taking into account possible requirements of confidentiality and urgency relating to certain matters.
-In this regard, it should be noted that the pre-board meeting information package was facilitated by the creation of a section in the company intranet with access reserved for the members of the Board of Directors and of the Board of Statutory Auditors.
-During the Year, the three-day deadline set by the Autogrill Code for the transmission to the Board of Directors of the documents required from time to time for the discussion of the items on the agenda was generally met and, in cases where it was not possible to transmit the material relating to a meeting within that deadline, the necessary, adequate and timely, details were ensured during the Board sessions.
-It should also be noted that the completeness and usability of Autogrill's pre-board meeting information package is considered to be among the "best-inclass" compared to other comparable pre-board meeting information packages.
+In this regard, the Board of Directors of Autogrill noted that, as better described in paragraph 4.3 above, the transmission of the documents required for the discussion of the items on the agenda of the Board of Directors' meetings is carried out by the Secretary of the Board of Directors, who sends the documents reasonably in advance of the date of the meetings, also taking into account possible requirements of confidentiality and urgency relating to certain matters.
+In this regard, it should be noted that the pre-board meeting information package is facilitated by the creation of a section in the company intranet with access reserved for the members of the Board of Directors and of the Board of Statutory Auditors that allows them, wherever they are, to connect to the database and consult in real time the documents relating not only to the meetings called, but also to all previous meetings held during the duration of their respective mandate.
+This system of remote sharing of documents also allows adjusting access functions in relation to the need for confidentiality of the information made available (read-only or possibility of printing and/or downloading.

+During the Year, the three-day deadline set by the Autogrill Code for the transmission to the Board of Directors of the documents required from time to time for the discussion of the items on the agenda was generally met and, in cases where it was not possible to transmit the material relating to a meeting within that deadline for urgency reasons, the necessary, adequate and timely, details were ensured during the Board sessions.
+It should also be noted that the completeness and usability of Autogrill's pre-board meeting information package is considered by the Directors to be among the "best-in-class" compared to other comparable pre-board meeting information packages.